web3-storage/sigv4/README.md

 #### Testing
+You can run the "actual uploads" tests with the envvar NODE_DEBUG=http or NODE_DEBUG=net for more information.

 If you are wanting to test the actual uploads, you need to setup an .env file that contains